Mt Rainier Tweed Sweater Free crochet pattern featured image

 Start by chaining 7

-To close circular collar, sl st in 1st st of row 1, and ch 1.
-Make sure collar is not twisted, then, holding the first and last row together, sl st through both loops of last row to both loops of first row, along each of the 6 stitches of the rows.
+SEAM THE COLLAR CLOSED: Make sure collar is not twisted, then, holding the first and last row together, sl st through both loops of last row to both loops of first row, along each of the 6 stitches of the rows.
 Do not fasten as you will continue straight away with the body of the sweater.
+Be sure the sl stitches are on the INSIDE before proceeding to the yoke.

 YOKE: